Thanksgiving meals and turkey giveaway events across Minnesota

 When: Nov.
 28 · 1:30-4:30 pm

-What: StartANew’s annual dinner is open to the public.
+What: StartANew’s annual dinner is open to all.
 Bring family and friends; registration is not required.

 Where: 1119 Morgan Ave.
 N., Mpls.